-While we think Pokémon is at its best in the trading card game, where you can spread your creatures across the tabletop, and gaze in wonder at the rare Pokémon cards you’ve just found in a booster pack, it’s the franchise’s mainline videogames that herald each new generation.
+While we think Pokémon is at its best in the trading card game, where you can spread your creatures across the tabletop, and gaze in wonder at the most powerful Pokémon cards or the rare Pokémon cards you’ve just found in a booster pack, it’s the franchise’s mainline videogames that herald each new generation.
 The answer to ‘how many Pokémon are there?’ changes with each new set, but it’s not unusual for a generation to add anywhere between 70 to 150 of the cuties.
 And with nine generations, the total number of Pokémon is now pretty high.

 But you could count differently, and include the different forms of Pokémon as separate entries.
 There are currently 59 regional forms from Galar, Hisui, Alola, and Paldea.
 These variants of previous Pokémon have different typing, appearance, and abilities, to match the environments in which they live, such as the gorgeous white Vulpix of the Alola region.